statisticalbiotechnology/dia_sum/log.md

 Check what is endogenous peptide.

 # Log
+## 2022-03-25
+### 07:00 Trying to fix quantile bin plot for snakemake.. code does not work with argparse

+### 08:50 Now it works, start checking q-value recaluclation.

+### 09:20 Finished recomputation of q-value for calibration plot.

 ## 2022-03-24
 ### 18:40 Forgetting to update this log..
 - Have been going through the whole lachlandeer tutorial...